TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

 # Upgrade to Mongo server version 3.6

+## Migrate to Azure Cosmos DB API for MongoDB v3.6

-## You must migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account to take advantage of the latest version of Azure Cosmos DB's API for MongoDB (3.6)
+You must migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account to take advantage of the latest version of Azure Cosmos DB's API for MongoDB v3.6

 <!--issueDescription-->